 This is all good advice, but my circumstances won’t allow me to wait…

 If you need to get going and you’re ready to do so then you shouldn’t hold back.

-- You will have to be realistic though; if there is little demand, you may have to lower your price and be prepared to do everything within your power to accommodate potential buyers
+- Be realistic when deciding what price to sell your house for; if there is little demand, you may have to lower your price and be prepared to do everything within your power to accommodate potential buyers